 “I do trust you, Cruz.”

 “No. This is different.
+I’m not asking you to trust me about some sightseeing trip.
+This is different.
 I don’t know how I could have possibly built enough trust in one week to warrant the amount of faith I’m asking you to have in me.”

 “Try me.”